amir2mi/vajehh/README.md

 ## Support

 Vajehh is created as a free and open-source project.
 If you have any questions or problems, please open an issue in the GitHub repository.
 You can also support the project by starring it.
-The other way would be to support the developers at [HamiBash](https://hamibash.com/vajehh)
+The other way could be supporting the developers through [donation page](https://vajehh.com/donate)